 As we just explained, every time you’re affected by the recency effect, and you take action combining the confidence that you’ve built up, in both cases, it may cause you to have a negative experience.
 At the end of the day, you won’t be satisfied.
 Overconfidence from recent success leads to neglecting planning and strategy, and low confidence from recent losses causes hesitation which might mean missing good opportunities.
-In both cases, you don’t follow your trading guide because emotions have poisoned the process.
+In both cases, you don’t follow your trading plan because emotions have poisoned the process.

 Being aware of the effect is one step towards resolving the problem.
 Once you know you’re affected by it, you can force yourself to be more loyal to your analysis and to be more faithful to acting on what you actually see in the market, not what you feel.
 It’s very easy to say this but it’s very hard to practice.
 When you’re flooded with emotions, your mind is not free to self-analyze.

 One great tool to help you overcome the recency effect is to ask yourself one basic question right before you enter your next trade.
 Before you jump into the trade, ask yourself “what am I feeling regarding my prior experience?”
 Do I feel confident, negative, positive, etc?
 The answer to these basic questions will guide you to your current mental state.
 Write the answer down and place it in front of you.
-Stare at it and become fully aware of the feelings your currently experiencing.
+Stare at it and become fully aware of the feelings you are currently experiencing.